Sereno1710/feup-lbaw/wiki/er.md

 </td>
 <td>

 Bidders are authenticated users who are participating in a auction by having bid on it.
-They can see all the current auctions that he is bidding on and receive notifications when a change occurs in them.
+They can see all the current auctions that they are bidding on and receive notifications when a change occurs in them.

 </td>
 </tr>